Top 10 Monster Removals in Yu-Gi-Oh

 8. Lava Golem

-Mimicking the stats of a "Blue-Eyes White Dragon", you actually give Golem to your opponent by tributing two of their monsters.
+Lava Golem mimics the stats of a "Blue-Eyes White Dragon" and is actually given to your opponent by tributing two of their monsters.
 Sure, you're handing them a powerful beatstick, but you get to remove any two foes regardless of targeting or destruction immunities.

 7. Bottomless Trap Hole